JorgeIvanPuyo/vetflow-platform/docs/api-contracts.md

 ## General Rules
 - All business endpoints are tenant-aware.
 - All authenticated requests must resolve tenant context.
-- JSON request/response format only.
+- JSON request/response format unless an endpoint explicitly returns a binary file.
 - Use predictable error responses.
 - Use REST-style resource naming.